theKashey/eyes.sdk.javascript1/packages/side-eyes/CONTRIBUTING.md

 For instance, to verify that the state management of the visual grid options picker, jsdom and react-testing-library were used to construct some user flow tests.
 Also, there is strong test coverage of code-export thanks to the use of fixtures (a.k.a. snapshots in Jest).

-It’s worth notng that for the most part, the tests are laid out in __test__ folders alongside the source code that they verify.
+It’s worth noting that for the most part, the tests are laid out in __test__ folders alongside the source code that they verify.
 The e2e tests used to verify code-export in Docker containers is the exception, since it lives in the tests directory in the root of the package.

 You can run all of the unit and integration tests with `yarn test`.
 You can also do incremental test runs with `yarn test --watch`.